Learning Representations for Independence Testing

 Recall that the optimal test is one with highest test power among those with appropriate level control.
-Like for \THat-based tests, we can describe this power asymptotically.
-Let $\Phi$ denote the standard normal cdf, and $\Psi$ be the cdf of the null distribution of $m\,\widehat{\HSIC}_{\rm u}$ (which depends on kernels $k$, $l$, and distributions $\P_x$ and $\P_y$).
-It follows that the rejection threshold $r$ should satisfy
+As for \THat-based tests, we can describe this power asymptotically.
+Let $\Psi$ be the cdf of the null distribution of $m\,\widehat{\HSIC}_{\rm u}$, which depends on $k$, $l$, $\P_x$, and $\P_y$.
+It follows that the rejection threshold $r_m$ satisfies